 “Use it or lose it” is the main drawback closely followed by the inability to choose your own seat.

-Most of the perks that you loose when you travel with a basic economy ticket can be purchased at additional cost.
+Most of the perks that you lose when you travel with a basic economy ticket can be purchased at an additional cost.